-Dazzling double feature: How aurora and light pillars formed over Fairbanks Friday
+Dazzling double feature: How aurora and light pillars formed over Fairbanks on Friday

 It appeared as bright columns of light delivering pinpricks to the sky overhead while simultaneously rippling like laundry strung out in the wind.
 Occasional eddies of glowing plasma swirled through the sky, the display unlike any of the comparatively meager shows I had witnessed in days prior.

-The intensity of the geomagnetic storm surprised even forecasters at the Space Weather Prediction Center in Boulder, Co., who had called for a G1 storm.
+The intensity of the geomagnetic storm surprised even forecasters at the Space Weather Prediction Center in Boulder, Colo., who had called for a G1 storm.
 Geomagnetic storms are ranked on a 1 to 5 scale.
 Friday’s episode was a G2 event.

-The most dramatic display lasted only fifteen minutes, but produced a sight beyond words.
-The climate and weather of Alaska are unique, elegant and capricious — but, above all, riddled with beauty.
+The most dramatic display lasted only 15 minutes, but produced a sight beyond words.
+The climate and weather of Alaska are unique, elegant and capricious — but, above all, beautiful.